Vegan cheese has been a polarizing product for as long as it’s been in stores.

 Can set off nut allergies: Some vegan cheeses need to be avoided if you are allergic to nuts.
 Plenty of brands include a cashew base or nut flour, so be sure to keep an eye on the nut content of a particular cheese if you are allergic.

-As you can probably conclude, vegan cheese does still have some nutritional drawbacks.
+In conclusion, vegan cheese does have its nutritional drawbacks.
 But there are variables to consider, particularly the ingredients different vegan cheese brands use to make their product.
 If you are adopting a plant-based diet or just want to cut down on your fat and cholesterol intake, vegan cheese could be right for you.
 Just be sure to read all labels carefully.